District Goat Shows

 - Supreme Champion Doe $50

-- Fullblood, Percentage, Commercial and Dairy will compete for Supreme Champion Doe
+- Fullblood, Percentage, Wether Dam, and Dairy will compete for Supreme Champion Doe

 Age determined as of January 1 of the current year.

 All 4-H and FFA members must show their own animals.
 Showmanship exhibitors must show in their respective age group for the entire show season.
-Showmanship classes will be broken into age divisions as follows:
+Showmanship classes will be broken into age divisions as follows.
+Exhibitors between ages 8 years old and younger as of January 1 of the current year are eligible to participate in the Novice showmanship class.
+Each Novice is limited to one entry in the breeding show.
+Each novice exhibitor is limited to one entry and must be KUIP tagged in his/her name.

 - Ages 9-11